redFrik/raspberrypiWorkshop/README.md

 11. press ctrl+o to save and ctrl+x to exit
 12. `pd -stderr -nogui -verbose -audiodev 4 testmic.pd` (test different audiodev - 4 is usually the usb soundcard)
 13. if you have a soundcard with a mic connected you should hear an echo effect
+    - _note: this example will not make any sound if you try it with the built-in audio - there is no sound input on the raspberry pi_
 14. stop with ctrl+c

 reference: <http://www.fredrikolofsson.com/f0blog/?q=node/630>

-and if you connect a monitor+keyboard or log in via vnc, you can also also patch pd like normal. just start pure data from the menu on the left hand side (under sound & video). set up your audio under media in the menu bar.
+and if you connect a monitor+keyboard or log in via vnc, you can also also patch pd like normal. just start pure data from the menu on the left hand side (under sound & video). set up your audio under 'Media' in the menu bar.

 ![puredata](puredata.png)